wunderio/drupal-project/README.md

 ## Local development

 Install [Lando](https://docs.devwithlando.io/).
 Default environment setup is defined in `.lando.base.yml` file.
-Use `.lando.yml` file for any overrides ([docs](https://docs.devwithlando.io/config/lando.html)).
+Use `.lando.yml` file for any project level overrides and `.lando.local.yml` for local changes ([docs](https://docs.devwithlando.io/config/lando.html)).
 Add your project's name and other project-specific settings to `.lando.yml` and run `lando start`.

 ### Useful commands